 This community is restricted to a small area on a rise in the west of the site where the soils are characteristically shallow and stony.
 Mulga (Acacia aneura) is absent within the offset site however it occurs on the property to the west.
-Dominant shrubs include Dead Finish (Acacia tetragonophylla), Senna artemisioides subsp. filifolia, Black Bluebush (Maireana pyramidata) and Spiny Saltbush (Rhagodia spinescens).
+Dominant shrubs include Dead Finish (Acacia tetragonophylla), Senna artemisioides subsp. filifolia, and Senna phyllodinea.
 The ground cover consists of a patchy distribution of grasses, forbs bare earth and scattered rock.
 Weed species were low, with predominately the presence of scattered Medicago sp.
-It is considered to be in moderate condition (See Plates 5-6).
+It is in moderate condition (See Photos 5 and 6).

 The monitoring plot data along with the benchmarks for this vegetation type (DECC 2008) are shown in Table 3.4.
-Species richness is below the benchmark and below the baseline and 2017 results for this variable.
-No overstorey cover was recorded in this community due to the general absence of Mulga within the offset site, which based on the benchmark range may be typical of the community.
-Midstorey cover and groundcover-shrub covers exceed the benchmarks however, they are below the baseline and 2017 results.
+Species richness is below the benchmark and below the baseline, Year 1 and Year 2 results for this variable.
+No overstorey cover was recorded in this community due to the absence of Mulga within the offset site, which based on the benchmark range can be typical of the community.
+Mid-storey cover and groundcover-shrub covers exceed the benchmarks.
+However, they are below the baseline and Year 1 results, but equal with the Year 2 results.

-Minimal covers of grasses and other native groundcovers were recorded.
-This result is lower than the benchmark and much lower than the baseline and 2017 results for this community.
+Minimal cover of grasses and other native groundcovers were recorded.
+This result is lower than the benchmark and much lower than the baseline and Year 1 results, but equal to the Year 2 results for this community.